Get Best Essay Written by US Essay Writers

 Discussion

 The superego is the moral arm of society and controls the satisfaction of instinctual needs as per social norms.
-Superego, ID, and ego work on an unconscious, conscious, and preconscious level.
+The superego, ID, and ego work on an unconscious, conscious, and preconscious level.
 Freud further explains that a person's personality is formed in the first five years of life.
 Also, the manifestation of instinctual energy poses anxiety among people.
 People manage anxiety using the immune system to manage the anxiety that arises from meeting the instinctual needs identified by their psychosocial coordination level.
 Thus, the therapy aims to help arrogant people understand their concerns.
-The approach for helping people gain insights are transference, resistance, ego deface mechanisms and countertransference.
+The approaches for helping people gain insights are transference, resistance, ego deface mechanisms and countertransference.

 The superego gives guidance for judging.
 Freud said that the superego began to appear at the age of five.
 The Super Eagle has two parts.
 Ego ideals include standards and rules for good behavior.
 These behaviors include those approved by parents and other authorities following such rules that lead to feelings of achievement, pride, and value.
 The conscience includes a description of things considered bad by society and parents.
-This behavior is not routinely tolerated and can lead to bad consequences, punishment or the feeling of regret and guilt.
+This behavior is not routinely tolerated and can lead to bad consequences, punishment, or the feeling of regret and guilt.

 Regarding the I.D., it wants to be happy but done in a practical and meaningful way that helps people benefit not only in the short term but also in the long term.
 This function is to get people their happiness but to consider negative factors.
-For example, purchasing a pair of favorite shoes that are expensive enough gives a person a brief sense of excitement but don't want to see what person can afford.
+For example, purchasing a pair of favorite shoes that are expensive enough gives a person a brief sense of excitement but doesn't want to see what the person can afford.
 It is driven by ego and lets individuals think more than to think randomly.

 Order Now